Understanding Lead Hardness and Its Impact on Lead Testing and Water Quality

 The types of advanced lead testing technology that are available for use in the home, including handheld devices, portable analyzers, and online monitoring systems

-Portable analyzers [6] are another type of advanced lead testing technology that can be used in the home.
-These devices are typically more expensive than handheld devices, but they offer a wider range of features and capabilities.
-Portable analyzers can be used to test for a variety of contaminants, including lead, and they often have the ability to connect to a computer or other device for easy data management and analysis.
-Portable analyzers are generally more accurate than handheld devices, but they may require more training and expertise to use effectively.
+Portable analyzers [6] are another kind of high-tech lead testing technology that can be used at home.
+These devices tend to be more expensive than hand-held, but come with a lot more options and capabilities.
+Analyzers are portable, they can be used to screen for contaminants, such as lead, and most of the time they can be wired into a computer or other device for easy data management and analysis.
+Pocket analyzers generally get the job done better than handheld, but might take some training and expertise to get going.

 [1] Centers for Disease Control and Prevention.
 (2021).
 Lead.